 What is relationship marketing?

-Relationship marketing is a type of marketing that focuses on cultivating deeper, more meaningful relationships with customers to ensure long-term satisfaction and brand loyalty.
-Relationship marketing is not focused on short-term wins or sales transactions -- rather, it is focused on delighting an audience and your customers for the long-haul.
+Relationship marketing refers to the marketing strategy of cultivating more meaningful relationships with customers to ensure long-term satisfaction and brand loyalty.
+Relationship marketing isn't about short-term wins or sales transactions — instead, it focuses on delighting customers for the long haul.

-Here, let's take a look at some relationship marketing examples, and then explore how you can implement a strong relationship marketing strategy, today.
+So, let's take a look at some relational advertising examples from firms that adopt a relationship marketing strategy to attempt to retain existing customers.
+Then, we’ll explore how you can implement a strong relationship marketing strategy today.

 Relationship Marketing Examples